ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 To turn this algorithm into actual code, we need to decide how to represent the search interval in computer memory.
 The operation of excluding elements from the interval needs to be fast -- making a new smaller array is too slow.
-Instead we define the interval by the lower and upper indexes it includes, so $(10,24)$ would represent the interval from index 10 to and including index 24 (15 elements).
+Instead we define the interval by the lower and upper indices it includes, so $(10,24)$ would represent the interval from index 10 to and including index 24 (15 elements).
 The middle element is $(10+24)/2=17$ (rounding down when needed).
 Searching the lower half just means altering the interval to $(10,16)$, and the upper half $(18,24)$.